Welcome to the Costa Blanca, lets us help you find your way

 This coast stretches over 200 kilometres along the Spanish East coast.
 It covers the province of Alicante from Denia in the north, to Pilar de la Horadada in the South.
 The city of Alicante and her international airport mark a rough halfway point.
 To the north of Denia, we find the Costa del Azahar, and to the south of Torrevieja, the Costa Calida.

-Since the 60’s, the multiple charms of this area have attracted millions of visitors from all over Europe, and beyond.
-Many of them decided to move and live here.
-There has been a property explosion, and many regard the Costa Blanca as the California of Europe.
+Since the 60’s, the multiple charms of this area have attracted millions of visitors from all over the world.
+Many Europeans have decided to make this area their new home.
+Because of that there has been a property explosion, and many regard the Costa Blanca as the California of Europe.
 As a result, not only retired people have moved to the Costa Blanca.
 Many young families wanting a better, safer, and healthier lifestyle, have also moved here.
 There is a multitude of nationalities here but especially English, Dutch, Scandinavians (mostly Norwegians) and Germans are represented.

 It is proven that climate and lifestyles have a marked effect on people’s mental health and happiness.